microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

 coe aa4am install -c aad
 ```

-2. Using a shared configuration file and setting install.json components to aad
+2. Using a shared configuration file and setting components array value to be [ "aad" ]

 ```json
 {